What is Order Management?

 Order Verification and Payment Processing

-After an order is received, businesses conduct validation checks to ensure:
+After an order is received, businesses run validation checks to confirm:

-- The order details, including pricing, quantity, and customer information, are correct
+- Order details, including pricing, quantity, and customer information, are correct

 - Inventory availability is confirmed to prevent overselling